 I began by reading online about what to expect, maintenance and what shade of blonde would look best with my skin tone and then started to work on getting really healthy hair.
 I wanted to get my hair as hydrated as possible and used leave-in conditioners, hair masks and hot oil treatments, stopped using my flat iron and bought a UV protectant.

-She started with the bleaching process while using Olaplex.
+The hairdresser started with the bleaching process while using Olaplex.
 Here’s a photo of about midway through:

 My hair got a bit lighter than this, but with being so dark, didn’t lighten to the level she wanted and was pretty yellow, so I was worried how it would look when dried.
 No worries though, my hair was then toned to a pretty strawberry blonde color.